 Fancy something a little bit different?
 More sustainable, even?
 Culture Campsite offers a bed in small sleeping pods made from upcycled materials.
-Based in Delfshaven, less than 10 minutes from the city centre of Rotterdam, it's a unique experience that's open April to October.
+Based in Delfshaven, less than 10 minutes from the city centre of Rotterdam, it's a unique experience that's open from April to October.
 Prices start from 65 Euros per night for one or two people.
-There's even a wood-fired hot-tub.
+There's even a wood-fired hot tub.

 A first walk around the city

-Fresh from a nice hot shower and an Earl Grey (they don't have English Breakfast tea...bring tea bags!), I ventured out for a late afternoon walk.
+Fresh from a nice hot shower and an Earl Grey (they don't have English Breakfast tea, so bring tea bags!), I ventured out for a late afternoon walk.
 I wanted to check out this famous street art everyone always talks about.
 You can follow this street art route – there's even a free downloadable map or you could get the handy app.

 Friday hotspots for lunch and a little architecture